PlasmaLaboratories/node-templates/README.md

 consensus `1.0.0` — see [Upgrading](#upgrading).

 Running `plasma-cli node` with your own keystore does not automatically add you to the active validator set.
-Contact the network operator first, to get included.
+If you're interested in your node being enrolled as an active validator, please contact the Plasma team.

 1. **Generate a validator keystore.** Use [ethstaker-deposit-cli](https://github.com/ethstaker/ethstaker-deposit-cli) to generate a BLS12-381 keystore and password.